 \end{theorem}

-The proof is left to the Appendix, since it is not particularly instructive on its own.
+The proof is left to \Cref{sec:thm1}, since it is not particularly instructive on its own.

 On iterations such that $i\in I^k$, the set of points $Y_i$ would also be updated, first to include $\xb^k$ and then to guarantee poisedness of the updated $Y_i$ on $\cB(\xb^k;\Delta_k)$.
+This poisedness can be achieved, for instance, by using the same sampling and model improvement techniques as those employed in \texttt{POUNDERS}.
 Thus, we may similarly conclude from the proof of \Cref{thm:dfo_bound} that

-Combining \Cref{eq:dfo_bound1} and \Cref{eq:dfo_bound2}, we have
+Combining \cref{eq:dfo_bound1} and \cref{eq:dfo_bound2}, we have

 Recalling that $\|\hat{V}^{-1}_{Y_i}(\xb;\cb^k_i)\|/\max\{\delta_i,\|\xb-\cb^k_i\|\} = \|V^{-1}_{Y_i}\|$,

 and